cinnaamonka/GenerateDungeon/README.md

 # Step 0 #
 I have added zero step to my explanation to show my useful file structure.
 I have added enums with types of tiles and types of directions into different file for convenience.

 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/6450fb17-c919-406f-8f70-3895e6481e79)

+# Step 1-2 #
-1.In the first and second steps I am filling the map using FillRect function and choosing randomly a place to put the first room.
+In the first and second steps I am filling the map using FillRect function and choosing randomly a place to put the first room.

 ![FirstRoom](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/1e0f80d9-0ea5-4c5b-9d64-0393bbc053ae)

+# Step 3 #
-3. Rather than randomly selecting squares for new features, our algorithm follows a deliberate approach.
+Rather than randomly selecting squares for new features, our algorithm follows a deliberate approach.
 Algorithm searches for the next place to fill with walkable tile.

 a) If current cell is not a floor of a corridor, we can make feature here.